What is the psychology of colors?

-Our website may have clear and rich content, but color choices for primary color, secondary color, button color, font color, and other elements could send a conflicting message.
+Your website may have clear and rich content, but color choices for primary color, secondary color, button color, font color, and other elements could send a conflicting message.

-Companies usually choose colors based on personal preference but do not understand that the right combination of color palette can increase their revenue vertically and have a great effect on the user's conscious level.
+Most people usually choose the colors based on the logo or personal preference but do not understand that the right color palette combination can dramatically increase their revenue and have a big impact on the conscious level of the user - customer.

 Website colors in the 90's